A fully supported Scottish adventure providing challenge, fun and learning as you graduate from novice to master expeditioner.

 Map of the Expedition:

 Brief Outline of the Expedition:

-Day 5: Decamp.
+Day 6: Decamp.
 Paddle the final half of Loch Ness and through Loch Dochfour to conclude the epic journey at Inverness.
 You will set up a final camp here for one last night in Scotland.
-Time for a feast?
+Time for a celebration feast?
 Why not, you've earned it!

-If you're interested in taking on this expedition and would like to find out more, click here to fill out a form or you can contact us on 015394 39760.
+If you would like to contact us, click here to fill out a form or you can call us on 015394 39760.